Children - Terms and Conditions

 - Alternatively, payment can be made for a full year (so for three successive terms,).
-Such annual payment includes the minimum number of individual and group lessons for the relevant one-year period.
+Such annual payment includes the minimum number of individual and ensemble classes for the relevant one-year period.
 The annual fee will be determined in the same way as the fee per term, through a fee schedule provided by the teacher and agreed by the parent.

 - Annual payment must be made within 14 calendar days of the first day of the first term of the relevant one-year period.

 - Payments are due in full, regardless of whether the student is subsequently unable to attend any lesson during the relevant period.
 There is no obligation to provide any refund in the event of non-attendance.